 Hashtable and Dictionary Collection Types

 A Hashtable object consists of buckets that contain the elements of the collection.
 A bucket is a virtual subgroup of elements within the Hashtable, which makes searching and retrieving easier and faster than in most collections.
-Each bucket is associated with a hash code, which is generated using a hash function and is based on the key of the element.
+Each bucket is associated with a hash code, generated using a hash function and based on the key of the element.

 A hash function is an algorithm that returns a numeric hash code based on a key.
 The key is the value of some property of the object being stored.
 A hash function must always return the same hash code for the same key.
 It is possible for a hash function to generate the same hash code for two different keys, but a hash function that generates a unique hash code for each unique key results in better performance when retrieving elements from the hash table.

 Each object that is used as an element in a Hashtable must be able to generate a hash code for itself using an implementation of themethod.
 However, you can also specify a hash function for all elements in a Hashtable by using a Hashtable constructor that accepts an implementation as one of its parameters.

 When an object is added to a Hashtable, it is stored in the bucket that is associated with the hash code that matches the object's hash code.
 When a value is being searched for in the Hashtable, the hash code is generated for that value, and the bucket associated with that hash code is searched.